kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

    cluster(s) as well.

 A multi-cluster service will be imported only by clusters in which the service's namespace exists.
-All clusters containing the service's namespace will import the service if it is exported to them.
-Exporting clusters always import the multi-cluster service. _An implementation may or may not decide to create missing namespaces automatically, that behavior is out of scope of this spec._
+A service may be imported by any set of the clusters it is exported to.
+Which clusters import it is implementation-defined. _An implementation may or may not decide to create missing namespaces automatically, that behavior is out of scope of this spec._

 A cluster's `ServiceImport` combines only the local `ServiceExport`, if any, and the `ServiceExport`s in other clusters that export the service to it.